johnwargo/johnwargo-static-11ty/src/posts/2013/my-fifth-book.md

 {% image "src/images/covers/anthology-mobile.jpg", "View Anthology Cover", "image-full" %}

-A few minutes after finishing my 4th book, I received an email from the editor at the View (www.eview.com) letting me know that they'd published an anthology of their mobile development articles called Mastering Mobile for Notes/Domino.
+A few minutes after finishing my 4th book, I received an email from the editor at [The View](https://eview.com) letting me know that they'd published an anthology of their mobile development articles called Mastering Mobile for Notes/Domino.
 The book is essentially a collection of 22 articles and 16 of them are mine, so 72.73% of the 'chapters' are my work.
-You can find information about the anthology at [The View](https://www.eview.com/anthology.nsf/Anthology?OpenForm).[](https://www.eview.com/anthology.nsf/Anthology?OpenForm.)
+You can find information about the anthology at [The View](https://eview.com/anthology.nsf/Anthology?OpenForm).[](https://eview.com/anthology.nsf/Anthology?OpenForm.)
 If you order a copy, please tell them you heard about it here!

 I didn't do a page calculation to figure out exactly how much of the book is my writing, but I'm still going to count this as a book I've 'written' a part of.